 Drinks with Leslie and Merle, who were then in the throes of torrid extramarital affair.
 (Howard was married, Oberon not.)
 Merle’s admiration of dancers may have been heightened … because … she herself simply could not do it.
 Merle Oberon, possessed of two gorgeous eyes, was weighed down by two left feet.
 For as she openly admitted, her acting career was predicated on one thing only, her great beauty.

 Fast forward to 1944, and Cole was none too pleased, a decade later arriving in Hollywood to stage dances for Marlene Dietrich’s Kismet (1944), to find Johnny Green ensconced, and ruling the music department roost, at Metro-Goldwyn-Mayer.

 Yet another decade later, also at MGM, Green music-directed Vincente Minnelli’s Kismet (1955), the film adaptation of the Broadway musical.
 No one but Cole could stage his iconic Broadway choreography for this movie.
-So he got that gig, although to put it mildly he and MGM were not a great fit.
+So he got that gig, although he and MGM were not a great fit.
 Near fisticuffs ensued between the two men, Cole and Green — screeching battles over tempi that producer Arthur Freed had to adjudicate (according to Cole, in Cole’s favor).
-Those were the days.

 Ratchet back to the time of the first Kismet, in 1944, and the reliably plain-spoken Jack Cole dancer, Ethel Martin, described one of her first Hollywood gigs: dance-doubling for none other than our favorite (gorgeous) klutz, Merle Oberon.
 In an interview in 2003, Ethel Martin was joined by her husband, George, who with his wife was one of Cole’s stalwart dancers.